 Anyway, I got sidetracked a little… Ah, the smartphone!
 Is that what we should keep calling it?
 From the standpoint of its functionality, the smartphone is more of a camera / personal computer now.
 It takes excellent images and video, it works sufficiently well for email and web browsing, and it even allows you to use productivity tools.
 Some smartphones are large enough to have high-resolution screens and others have dual screens, putting them in-between a mobile phone and a tablet, also known as a “phablet”.
 Long story short, a smartphone is more than a “smart” phone today.
 And with Apple and other manufacturers pushing more camera functionality into these devices, perhaps they now deserve a newer name like “camerasmartphone”?

-Take a look at the newest iPhone 11 Pro.
+Take a look at the newest iPhone 11 Pro (check out my detailed iPhone 11 Pro Review).
 The thing is a beast!
-With an insanely fast CPU + GPU, it is capable of recording 4K video from all of its cameras, all simultaneously.
+With an insanely fast CPU + GPU, it is capable of recording 4K video from all of its cameras simultaneously.
 That’s a lot of processing power on such a small device.
 Huawei’s Mate 30 Pro is capable of shooting 4K at 60 FPS and slow motion video at 1080p resolution up to 960 FPS.
 That’s just mind-boggling, considering that none of the modern digital cameras can do this, not even the high-end $5K+ devices.

 And here we are, still wondering why the digital camera market is collapsing.
 Of course it is collapsing – and it will only continue to do so!
 Why should anyone who wants to take decent pictures suffer through the pain of spending thousands of dollars on a camera system, many hours of learning how to use the camera and how to post-process images from it, when the alternative is to use a small, portable and idiot-proof device that they have in their pockets at all times?

 Let’s review a typical workflow process of a photographer: